Coders9614/3GPP-TS-28.105-version-17.6.0-Release-17.-AI-power-management-base-station-CU-in-5G-SA/Development .md

 3GPP TS 28.105 version 17.6.0 Release 17.
 AI power management base station (CU) in 5G SA

-Enhanced Power Management System with Microsoft AI on 5G SA CU You've now extended your AI-powered optimization system to include Microsoft Azure AI capabilities for analyzing power efficiency within the Central Unit (CU) of a 5G Standalone (SA) deployment.
+Enhanced Power Management System with Microsoft AI on 5G SA CU This project is extended wtih Microsoft AI-powered optimization system to include Microsoft Azure AI capabilities for analyzing power efficiency within the Central Unit (CU) of a 5G Standalone (SA) deployment.
 This integration leverages cloud-native intelligence to process and learn from 500 pilot signals, enabling precision control and forecasting.

 🧠 Key Enhancements
 Signal-Based Power Profiling The 500 pilot signals serve as a rich dataset for training models to understand RF behavior, CU processing load, and energy consumption patterns.
 Azure AI can apply LSTM, Transformer, or TCN architectures for temporal analysis.